-The vehicle that UK buyers have known for years as the Volkswagen Caravelle can trace its roots back to the iconic 'split-screen' VW Type 2 van of the 1950s.
-Now, for the first time in the model's history, the passenger isn't based on the same underpinnings as the cargo model.
-And in another first, it's available with an electrified powertrain.
+The vehicle UK buyers have known for years as the Volkswagen Caravelle can trace its roots back to the iconic 'split-screen' Type 2 van of the 1950s.
+Now, for the first time in the model's history, the passenger-carrying version isn't based on the same underpinnings as the cargo model.

 The current Volkswagen Transporter van (known as the T6) is set to continue on sale for some time, before being replaced by a sister model of the next-generation Ford Transit Custom.
-For the T7 generation of the passenger version, however, there's a wholesale change.
-Firstly, it's based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf hatchback and Passat saloon.
-Secondly, the Caravelle name has been retired in the UK in favour of the Multivan moniker that has long been used in Europe.
+For the T7 generation of the passenger version, however, there's wholesale change.
+Firstly, it's based on the same 'MQB' platform that underpins many of VW's current passenger cars, including the Golf and Passat.
+Secondly, the Caravelle name has been retired in the UK, in favour of the Multivan moniker that has long been used in Europe.

-The Multivan is 1.94 metres wide and 1.9 metres high, while two different body lengths (4.97 and 5.17 metres) will be offered – although it's not yet certain both will come to the UK.
-Likewise, the full engine range (which includes 1.5 and 2.0-litre TSI petrols and eventually two flavours of 2.0-litre TDI diesel) may not make it here, either – but we do know for certain that the plug-in hybrid setup of our test car will.
+The Multivan is 1.94 metres wide and 1.9 metres high, while two different body lengths (4.97 and 5.17 metres) are offered.
+There's a wide and varied engine range, including 1.5 and 2.0-litre TSI petrols, two flavours of 2.0-litre TDI diesel and the plug-in hybrid setup we're concentrating on in this review.